 Degreed Mechanical, Aeronautical, and Astronautical Engineer.
 Co-founder of Water Factory Systems, one of the earliest developers of Reverse Osmosis technology for home drinking water and medical applications.
 Water Factory Systems was acquired by CUNO Inc. and subsequently by 3M Corporation.

-Robert is the leading North American authority on Quinton Marine Plasma.
-After a personal health recovery using Quinton protocols in Brazil, he devoted decades to researching and distributing Quinton products, deuterium-depleted water, and molecular hydrogen therapy.
-He represents the scientific core of OWGER's cellular bioterrain protocol.
+Robert is the leading North American authority on marine mineral supplementation and cellular bioterrain science.
+After a personal health recovery using these protocols in Brazil, he devoted decades to researching and distributing marine mineral therapies, deuterium-depleted water, and molecular hydrogen therapy.
+He represents the scientific core of OWG's cellular bioterrain protocol.

-Computer Engineer (BSCpE) with over 50 years of professional experience: 18 years at Digital Equipment Corporation (DEC), one of the formative companies of the computing era, followed by 32 years as founder and President of Advanced Business Technology, Inc. — which he continues to lead.
+Jan brings over 50 years of professional experience in technology and operations: 18 years with Digital Equipment Corporation, followed by 32 years as founder and President of Advanced Business Technology, Inc. (abtinc.com), which he continues to lead.

 Scientific Foundation